Nonnative Species Permit Applications and Information

 All FWC-managed areas where specimens are to be removed must be listed on the application.
 Use of gear types (nets, spears, etc.) must also be listed on the permit application.

 Permits will not be issued for removal of species on non-FWC managed properties.
 Permission to do so must be obtained directly from the landowner.
 Conditional or Prohibited species removed from properties not managed by the FWC cannot be transported alive without a CSP for Eradication and Control.

 People or businesses removing Prohibited species for eradication and control purposes may apply for a permit to live transport those animals.
 All animals removed under an eradication and control permit must be humanely killed, except for businesses that also have a limited exception commercial use permit for tegus and/or green iguanas.
 Tegus or green iguanas removed by people with both an eradication and control and a limited exception commercial use permit may be sold to other permitted sellers or to out of state buyers.

 Captive Wildlife Permits

-Importation, Temporary Possession of Class I, II, III Permits to import or transport wildlife that are not listed as Conditional or Prohibited species are available online for the following purposes: traveling to Florida with pets, zoo to zoo transfers, dealer to dealer transfers, and out of state dealer to instate buyer transfers.
-Additional information about who needs a captive wildlife permit is also available online.
+Importation, and/or Possession of Class I, II, or III Wildlife that are not listed as Conditional or Prohibited species are available for the following purposes: traveling to Florida with pets, zoo to zoo transfers, dealer to dealer transfers, and out of state dealer to instate buyer transfers, exhibition or sale.